 (artzenter / Shutterstock.com) Target Corp. will pay $2.8 million total to more than 3,000 job applicants who vied for upper-level management positions but were “disproportionately screened out” by an application test, the Minneapolis Area Office of the U.S. Equal Employment Opportunity Commission (EEOC) announced Monday.
 The screened-out groups included Black, Asian, and women job applicants.

 Papa John's Ordered to Pay Almost $800,000 in Wage Theft Case.
 A Papa John’s pizza franchise in New York must pay its workers nearly $800,000 in unpaid wages over allegations the business underpaid employees and failed to pay overtime, a state judge ruled last week.

 New York Attorney General Eric Schneiderman in December sued Emstar Pizza Inc., which operates seven Papa John’s franchise locations in Brooklyn and Queens, alleging that Emstar underreported hours worked by employees over the past six years, rounded employee hours down to the nearest hour, and did not pay overtime.
 Attorney General Schneiderman is also considering legal action against the franchisor, Papa John’s International Inc., on the theory that it is a joint employer and thus liable for the actions of its franchisees, according to reporting from the New York Post.
 Any legal action taken by Schneiderman would build off that July ruling and advance a similar charge that Papa John’s franchises operate through uniform standards tightly controlled by the franchise’s corporate parent.

 According to the complaint filed by New York Attorney General Eric T. Schneiderman, Papa John’s franchise owners Abdul Jamil Khokhar and BMY Foods Inc., which together owned and operated nine Papa John’s franchises throughout the Bronx, allegedly failed to pay minimum wage and overtime to about 300 current and former employees, created fictitious identities to conceal overtime worked by employees, and filed fraudulent quarterly tax returns with New York state in order to cover up their alleged wage theft.
 The New York Attorney General’s Office is seeking jail time and $230,000 in back wages to Khokhar’s workers who are allegedly due back wages.

 This is the third complaint filed this year by Schneiderman’s office against a Papa John’s franchise for wage theft violations.
 New York’s minimum wage is $8.75 per hour.
 The High-Salary Trifecta: Gay, Black, and Male.
 Sociologists are quite familiar with the combination of marginalized identities that can lead to oppression, inequalities, and “double disadvantages.”

 But can negative stereotypes actually have positive consequences?
 Financial Juneteenth recently highlighted a study showing that gay black men may have better odds of landing a job and higher salaries than their straight black male colleagues.
 Led by sociologist David Pedulla, the data come from resumes and a job description evaluated by 231 white individuals selected in a national probability sample.
 The experiment asked them to suggest starting salaries for the position and answer questions about the fictional prospective employee.

 How to make sure nothing gets done at work.
 Joseph E. Uscinski and Joseph M. Parent, "American Conspiracy Theories" (Oxford UP, 2014) TAlkPay - Recherche sur Twitter. #talkpay surges as Twitter users fight inequality by revealing own pay.
 FINN.no - How much is your spare time worth.
 These Employers Have Decided Student Debt Repayment Is The Next Perk For Millennial Hires.
 As overall student debt has ballooned to $1.3 trillion, and poses a significant financial burden on young people, there may be a new trend on the horizon: Employers including loan repayment in their benefits packages to help attract younger workers.

 Black Women File Class Action Suit Against The New York Times.
 A class action lawsuit filed on Thursday (April 28) alleges that The New York Times’ CEO Mark Thompson introduced a culture of “deplorable discrimination” when he joined the newspaper in 2012.
 According to The Guardian, two Black women who work at the institution charge that Thompson discriminates on the basis of race, gender and age.
-How A Giant Restaurant Conglomerate Teamed Up With Banks To Stiff Its Workers.
+From the suit, which was filed with the U.S. How A Giant Restaurant Conglomerate Teamed Up With Banks To Stiff Its Workers.
 The struggling corporate giant behind The Olive Garden, Longhorn Steakhouse, and other national restaurant chains is forcing tens of thousands of workers to effectively pay rent on their own money.
 Workers at Darden Restaurants chains are routinely told they must accept prepaid debit cards instead of paychecks, according to a new report from the worker organization Restaurant Opportunities Center (ROC) United.

 In the wake of the 2012 presidential election, Republican elected officials and conservative political pundits publicly bemoaned the party’s failure to connect with and win over voters of color.
 Republican courting of Asian voters paid off.
 What Happens To Democracy After You Gut The Voting Rights Act, In One Map.
 This year marks the first presidential election in 50 years without a functioning Voting Rights Act — and it’s not going well.
 Republican lawmakers have been devising efforts to make it harder for Americans to vote for many years, since the GOP took over statehouses across the country in 2010.
 Those efforts culminated in 2013 with the Supreme Court’s decision to strike down key portions of the Voting Rights Act (VRA), a formerly untouchable cornerstone of civil rights.
 Oregon’s Success Shows Way Forward for Automatic Voter Registration.
 GENTRIFICATION SPOTLIGHT: How Portland is Pushing Out Its Black Residents (Part 2)